A Guide on the Cheapest Way to Send Money to China in 2026

 remitly

 For first-time transfers, Remitly doesn’t charge any fees and offers a fair mid-market exchange rate.
-After the first transfer, they will charge roughly USD 3 for USD 1,000 transfers.
+After the first transfer, they will charge roughly US$3 for US$1,000 transfers.

-Alipay and WeChat will charge fees on their end, however.
-Alipay charges USD 7.71, and WeChat will only charge when you withdraw money from your WeChat account into your bank account.
+Alipay and WeChat will charge fees on their end.
+Alipay charges US$7.71, and WeChat will only charge when you withdraw money from your WeChat account into your bank account.

-Banks in China will charge a USD 10 fee as well.
+Banks in China will charge a US$10 fee as well.

 Instarem

-The fairly new service of Instarem has a clear transparent website which makes it easy to get a quick quote.
+The Instarem service has a clear, transparent website which makes it easy to get a quick quote.

 Instarem logo

-Instarem has special rates and zero fees for new customers on their first transfer up to USD 500.
+Instarem has special rates and zero fees for new customers on their first transfer up to US$500.
 They also have no limit on the amount you can send.

-If you become a regular user of Instarem, you will be paying a percentage transfer fee from 0.25% to 1.00% depending on the countries you’re sending to and from and your method of payment.
+If you become a regular user of Instarem, you will pay a percentage transfer fee of 0.25% to 1.00% depending on the countries you’re sending to and from and your method of payment.

 Wise